Last updated: 2025-04-08

 using the ClientRepository

 , but any other source can be used here.
-We only assign the role ROLE_USER
+We only assign the default role ROLE_USER

 , although different roles and permissions could be used at this point as well.